MarkM2000/Informant_Map_Version2/README.md

 This map involves JS files created from the <a href="https://geojson.io/">the GeoJSon IO feature</a> such as `LAGS.js`.

 This map involves features from the Leaflet plug-in feature `L.Control.Layers.Tree`.
-The link is <a href="https://github.com/jjimenezshaw/Leaflet.Control.Layers.Tree">here</a>
+The link to access the file itself is <a href="https://github.com/jjimenezshaw/Leaflet.Control.Layers.Tree">here</a>.
+To find the feature, click <a href="https://leafletjs.com/plugins.html">here</a>.

 The `BaseTree` variable is how the legend was created.
 It also involves using `L.control.layers.tree(baseTree).addTo(map)`.